delight-dev/delight-dev.github.io/Tutorials/Lists.md

 ```

-The schema above generates a global bindable collection *Weapons* populated with data.
+The schema above generates a global bindable collection *Fruits* populated with data.
 Presenting the fruits:

 {: .xml-file }